MicrosoftDocs/Hololens/hololens/holonlens2-support.md

 ms.date: 3/19/2021
 ---

-# Types of support options available
+# What are the HoloLens2 support and help options?

 This article answers some questions that you may have about different support options laid out for our small to large enterprise customers